-Similarly, having certain substances in the vicinity when you take your breath test, among them paint remover, vinegar or certain cleaning chemicals, may, too, throw off the results of your Breathalyzer reading.
-Certain compounds you may produce in your body if you are diabetic may do the same.
+Similarly, having certain substances in the vicinity when you take your breath test, among them paint remover, vinegar, or certain cleaning chemicals may throw off the results of your Breathalyzer reading.

 This information about the accuracy of Breathalyzer devices is educational in nature and not a substitute for legal advice.